sunghoyim/ICD-Code-Mapping-Project/README.md

 ![Introduction](images/Intro.png)

-**Project Overview:** Aim: To bridge the gap between disease names and standardized codes.

 ## Quick Links
 - [Official Mayo Clinic Staff Meeting Presentation](documentation/MayoClinic_StaffMeeting_Presentation.pptx) - This presentation was delivered at the Mayo Clinic staff meeting and provides a comprehensive overview of the project.